Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Effects on books

-Currently printed copies of books will probably need a sticker like "Covers the new exciting Raku programming language).
+Currently printed copies of books will probably need a sticker like "Covers the new exciting Raku programming language".

 Perl 6 books that have been open sourced, can be adapted by the community or the original author: a "Migration Guide for Book Authors" should help authors